-Application Development Project (ADP) (20%): This is a group-based course project that is intended to allow you to exercise your insights and analytical abilities in a real-life business/application.
-The group member list is due on the Feb-16.
-The group is to develop a business idea for new technology (e.g., online platform, system, software, mobile application).
-The main deliverable is a business plan detailing the technology, the target market and financial analysis.
+Group Project (20%): Form a group of 6 students to work on a project at the beginning of the semester.
+A group-based course project is intended to allow you to exercise your insights and analytical abilities to a real-life business/application.
+The group is to develop a business idea for a new mobile application.
+There are 2 deliverables for the group project: (1) the business plan (8%), and (3) the presentation (12%).
+I look for clarity, level of effort, and quality of content in the proposal, business plan and presentation when assigning grades.
 The groups need to apply what we discuss in class to their business ideas in the business plans.
-The page limit of the business plan (including cover page (if any), references, tables, and appendices) is 3 pages (A4 paper, 1-inch margin on all sides, double-spaced, 12pt, Times New Roman).
-The final business plan is due by May 6, 2021 (11:59pm).
+Business Plan: Submit an 8-page business plan (including cover page (if any), references, tables, figures, and appendices) by May 8 (11:59 PM) via Canvas.
+Format: A4, 1-inch margin on all sides, double-spaced, 11pt, Times New Roman).
+Presentation: At the end of the semester, prepare a business plan presentation to the class.